Best College Majors for Lucrative Careers

 But salary shouldn’t be the only thing you think about when choosing a major, and ultimately, a career path.
 That’s why we’re here to answer your questions about the best college majors for lucrative careers — and what to do if yours isn’t on this list.

-Not only do engineering grads earn high pay upfront, but their salaries also increase over time.
-By the middle of their career, a chemical engineer will nearly double their salary, while a childhood education major will only see a $3,000 increase, according to this CNBC article
+Not only do engineering grads earn high pay upfront, but their salaries also increase more over time.
+By the middle of their career, a chemical engineer will nearly double their salary, while a childhood education major will only see a $3,000 increase, according to this CNBC article.

 What If Your Chosen Major Doesn’t Pay Much?

-If your chosen major isn’t particularly high-paying, don’t give up.
+If your chosen major isn’t particularly high paying, don’t rule it out.
 You have options:

-• Explore career options.
-For example, an English major might become a user experience writer, with an average salary of $112,726 and a projected growth of 13% in 2030, according to this list of high-paying jobs for English majors
+- Explore out-of-the-box career options.
+For example, an English major might become a consultant, a career with an average salary of $100,000+ and a projected growth of 11% between 2023 and 2033, according to this list of high-paying jobs for English majors.

 Should You Choose a College Major Based on Its Earning Potential?

 Since the average American will spend 90,000 hours of their life at work, you definitely want to be happy at your job.
 How can you tell if a job will satisfy you?
-“The research shows that people are more satisfied with their careers when (the career) aligns with their values, their interests, their skills, and their personality types,” explains Lesa Shouse, director of career services for USF St Petersburg.
+“The research shows that people are more satisfied with their careers when [the career] aligns with their values, their interests, their skills, and their personality types,” explains Lesa Shouse, director of career services for the USF St. Petersburg campus.

 Visit your university’s career counseling center as early as possible.
 They’ll help you through each step of this process: